Geoalert/mapflow-docs-en/source/userguides/reference.rst

     * Images you upload are preprocessed in `Uint8` format.
 If your image is not of this type and you want to preview it manually before uploading to the Mapflow server, please use our `image preprocessing script <https://github.com/Geoalert/mapflow_data_preprocessor/>`_ or other tools to translate it to the appropriate format;
     * Your image must be georeferenced in geographic or projected coordinate system, ellipsoid WGS84, it is recommended to use UTM or Web Mercator;
-    * Your image is supposed to be RGB composite, RGBa and Singleband will work as well*;
-    * The default limit for file size is 1 Gb for free users.
+    * The default limit for file size is ``1 Gb`` for free users.
 If you have a bigger file – reduce its size or consider switching to the paid plan;
+    * Your image should be RGB composite, RGBa or Singleband;
+    * Maximum image dimensions: ``65535 px`` per side;
+    * Pixel size must not exceed ``20 m/px``;
+    * Images with a pixel size less than ``10 cm/px`` will be resampled to this resolution;
+    * All images within a collection must have the same number of bands;
+    * Uploaded image will be reprojected and resampled to match the CRS and GSD (pixel size) of other images in collection;
-    * Each Mapflow model has its recommendations for the spatial resolution of the input data, see :ref:`Model_requirements` below
+    * Each Mapflow model has its recommendations for the spatial resolution of the input data, see :ref:`Model_requirements` below.

 In case of non-compliance with any requirements, the system reports an error.
 If you are using Mapflow Web or Mapflow QGIS plugin, the error messages are shown in the user interface.